16 Best Museums In Mexico City To Visit

 #1 Frida Kahlo Museum

-📍Location: The museum is located in Coyoacan, south of the city centre.
-This neighbourhood is a scenic, safe spot to wander on a sunny day and boasts a great food market – we particularly recommend the tostadas stand.
+๐Location: The museum is located in Coyoacan, south of the city centre.
+The Coyoacan neighbourhood is a scenic, safe spot to wander on a sunny day and boasts one of the best food markets in CDMX โ we particularly recommend the tostadas stand.

 #2 National Museum of Anthropology